CloudBoost/developers/en/query/basicqueries.md

 **Solution :**

-To solve this, you need to call the `include` function of CB.CloudQuery Object and pass in the ColumnName.
+To solve this, you need to call the <span class="tut-snippet">include</span> function of CB.CloudQuery Object and pass in the ColumnName.

 ==JavaScript==
 <span class="js-lines" data-query="include">